Le Lido: History

+"In 1978 the huge space under (UGC Normandie) the theatre’s former circle and stage were transformed into the Lido cabaret (1,200 seats) sharing the same entrance."

 In 2006, Sodexo, the international food service company, purchased Le Lido and invested 24 million euro into developing its show.

+27 revues were created between 20 June 1946 and 2 April 2015.

 The hotel group Accor bought Le Lido in 2021 and dismissed most of the permanent employees, mainly artists and technicians, in order to replace the costly dinner shows and revues with less expensive musical theatre productions.

 Cabaret shows

 The Lido was closed from December 2, 2014, to April 2, 2015, while a new version of the show was prepared.
 The new version was developed by Franco Dragone.
 Each version of Le Lido was made up of 10–20 scenes and ran for about an hour and a half.
 Two shows were run every day of the week.
 A pre-show dinner, featuring a robotic orchestra, was offered with the first evening show of each day at an additional cost.

 In spring 2015, Franco Dragone created a new show for Le Lido titled Paris Merveilles.

+"Currently (30 November 2016) about 60 girls appear on stage each night: 44 girls both topless and clothed (known as nudes and Bluebells) and 16 Kelly Boys.
+Roughly half are French; the rest hail particularly from the UK, Australia and Russia."

 Each Le Lido show featured singers and dancers, which always included the famous Bluebell Girls.
 A few featured dancers, showgirls and lead singers were sometimes added.
 The Lido was known for its spectacular costumes featuring thousands of dollars in feathers and rhinestones, rich fabrics, and top quality furs.

 The opening or "theme" scene welcomed the audience and set the tone for the evening.
 It also sometimes set the colour scheme for the show and featured special effects and lighting.
 Music could be original or a medley of current popular songs mixed with music from Broadway or Hollywood films; often the opening number was a potpourri of styles and performers could change costumes several times.
 Between the production numbers, specialty "vaudeville/cabaret" acts were featured, such as jugglers, acrobats or magicians.
 At least one scene would feature water effects – another thing the Lido was known for.
 The stage itself could be raised and lowered, change back and forth into an ice rink or swimming pool, and feature elaborate set pieces which came up from below.
 The closing number often featured a number called "Merci Beaucoup" (featured in the television show Shirley Maclaine at The Lido de Paris) and usually had some particularly spectacular costumes.

 Among the last of its kind, the Lido had a special place in the history of nightclubs and floorshows and continued a tradition of the "naughty but nice" opulent production shows originally started by the Folies Bergère.